You’ve heard of the famous American musician named Elvis Presley. He was a music star in the 50s, 60s, and 70s. His music is still popular today.

 Unfortunately, Elvis died in 1977, but his fans are still alive.
 Elvis was the epitome of cool and popular which is why people all over the world impersonate him.

 Elvis impersonators love Elvis Presley.
-While he is a cultural icon, it remains a mystery why so many people want to "be" Elvis.
+While he is a cultural icon, it remains a mystery why so many people want to “be” Elvis.
+People impersonate Elvis for a hobby, a job, and even a weird career.
+Black, white, Asian, tall, short, old, young, fat, or skinny – anyone can impersonate Elvis.
+It’s fun.

 Have you ever wondered how many Elvis impersonators come out of the woodwork every weekend?
 A bunch.
 This is a job that spans the globe, which explains why there are so many Elvis spottings.
 Elvis makes appearances at bars in Thailand, festivals in Japan, street gigs in Vegas, pilgrimages to Memphis, and even on video games like Grand Theft Auto and Hollywood flicks like 3000 miles to Graceland.
 Note – did you see all the Elvis movie extras in the film Honeymoon in Vegas?